-The authors wish to thank B. Maidment, D. Goldsworthy, D. Trotter, T. Kembrey, G. Knee, G. Lowe, R. Davies, and especially W. Chen of BHP Steel for their assistance with the trials, support and valuable discussions.
+We wish to thank W. Chen, B. Maidment, D. Goldsworthy, D. Trotter, T. Kembrey, G. Knee, G. Lowe, and R. Davies of BHP Steel for their assistance with the trials, support and valuable discussions.
 Support of the Continuous Casting Consortium at UIUC is gratefully acknowledged.